ozanMSFT/pytorch-wiki/PyTorch's-Python-Frontend-Backward-and-Forward-Compatibility-Policy.md

 Current stable behavior should, ideally, not be deprecated in favor of prototype or beta features.
 The deprecation should generally wait until alternatives to it are stable.

-Prototype components should warn users before use (using `TORCH_WARN_ONCE`) and beta components should provide a clear warning notice in their documentation that they are subject to change at any time without warning.
+Prototype and beta components should warn users before use (using `TORCH_WARN_ONCE`) and provide a clear warning notice in their documentation that they are subject to change at any time without warning.

 ## "Silent" Backwards Compatibility Breakages